-- 5.4.16 The ADMS model requires the derivation of background pollutant concentration data that are factored to the year of assessment, to which the model adds contributions from the assessed roads. - 5.4.17 There is one background monitoring locations in the vicinity of the proposed development and receptor locations, however, it is an urban background location and measured concentrations are influenced by the nearby A194.
-Background NOx, NO2 and PM10 concentrations were, therefore, obtained from the Defra LAQM support tools for the 1 km x 1 km grid squares covering the proposed development site and receptor locations for the years of assessment (2015 and 2018).
+- 5.4.16 The ADMS model requires the derivation of background pollutant concentration data that are factored to the year of assessment, to which the model adds contributions from the assessed roads. - 5.4.17 There are no background monitoring locations in the vicinity of the proposed development and receptor locations, therefore background NOx, NO2 and PM10 concentrations were obtained from the Defra LAQM support tools for the 1 km x 1 km grid squares covering the proposed development site and receptor locations for the years of assessment (2015 and 2018).